 Does ACV make hair smell of vinegar?

 No, fortunately it doesn't.
-After putting the ACV on you'll be rinsing with water but even if you don't and the vinegar is left in the hair the smell dissipates very quickly.
+After putting the ACV rinse on you'll be rinsing with lots of water but even if you don't and the vinegar is left in the hair the smell dissipates very quickly.

 Will I need to try lots of brands to find one that works for my hair?